Ada-Developers-Academy/jump-start-live/lessons/day1/keyboard_input.md

 `gets` gives you back a string, no matter what the user enters, even if they enter a number.
 Two common methods for converting that string into a number are described below.

 #### `to_i`
-Converts a string into an `integer`, eg: -1, 0, 1, 3, etc....
+Converts a string into an `integer` (e.g., ..., 2, -1, 0, 1, 2, ...).
 If there is not a valid `integer` at the beginning of the string, then `0` is given instead.
 Any extra characters at the end that are not part of the `integer` are ignored.

 ```ruby
 puts "2".to_i	# prints 2